DouglasNeuroInformatics/Douglas_User_Documentation/docs/using_the_system/remote_access.md

 If your lab has a DRAC / Compute Canada account, remote work can also be done there using the Alliance modules; access and data copying use the same `ssh`/`rsync` tools described above.

-CIC-like tools are hosted on Niagara and Trillium via the `mchakrav` group.
+CIC-like tools are hosted on Trillium via the `mchakrav` group.
 For access and assistance in getting software set up there, contact
 [support@douglasneuroinformatics.ca](mailto:support@douglasneuroinformatics.ca)